Travis Sanheim: Professional

+On October 13, 2022, Sanheim signed an 8-year, $50 million extension that would keep him in Philadelphia through 2031.

 International play

 Sanheim was chosen to compete with the Canada Western squad at the 2013 World U-17 Hockey Challenge, and he led Canada to capture the bronze medal at the 2014 IIHF World U18 Championships (WJC-18).
 At the WJC-18, Sanheim led all defencemen with six points, and was named one of Canada's top three players in the tournament, also earning recognition as the tournament's best defenceman.